 - Enable Faithful Stewardship, Goal 3 Sustain/Enhance Air & Water Quality: This goal recommends working with Mecklenburg County on regulations for water quality/conservation measures.
 It also states that residents could positively impact the environment by adapting their properties to implement water saving practices, such as those included in the proposed amendments (i.e. rain gardens, rain barrels/downspout modification, French drains).
-It lists the following as on-going initiatives to pursue: Protect ground/surface water; encourage rainwater capture/reuse in all new development; and, mitigate sources of groundwater contamination.
-The proposed amendments are the result of close collaboration with Mecklenburg County and further the initiatives listed above through a mix of land coverage and site design criteria. - Maintain Quality Design/Sound Planning Goal 1 Prioritize Infill/Mixed Use Development Within or Near Already Developed Areas: This goal recommends facilitating reinvestment in the Village Center Planning Area (i.e. downtown).
+It lists the following as on-going initiatives to pursue: Protect ground/surface water; encourage rainwater capture/reuse in all new development; and, mitigate sources of groundwater contamination. - Maintain Quality Design/Sound Planning Goal 1 Prioritize Infill/Mixed Use Development Within or Near Already Developed Areas: This goal recommends facilitating reinvestment in the Village Center Planning Area (i.e. downtown).
 The proposed standards allow flexibility on the downtown block bounded by Main, Jackson, and Depot Streets and appropriately accommodate redevelopment on adjacent blocks (i.e. the Depot building and Sadler Square) by requiring engineered stormwater controls if these blocks redevelop beyond 24% BUA.